Diversity, Equity, and Inclusion

 d.
 All interns are evaluated quarterly on their ability to work with patients from diverse backgrounds.

 e.
-As part of their core training expectations, interns spend two hours each week in self-directed journal review, at least 10% of which must include diversity-related topics.
-Fulfillment of this guideline is monitored and verified monthly by the Site Training Director.
+As part of their core training expectations, interns spend two hours each week in self-directed journal review, of which it is encouraged that at least 10% include diversity-related topics.

 f.
 Each Region of NPTC has a Regional Consultant of Diversity, Equity, and Inclusion who initiates and monitors the Long-Term Diversity Education Plan.
 This individual also presents diversity trainings, enhances diversity engagement, consults with interns on diversity issues, and, if necessary, provides interns with referrals to other diversity experts.

 g.
-NPTC’s Board of Directors has a Diversity Committee chaired by the agency’s Director of Diversity, Equity, and Inclusion.
+NPTC also has a Diversity Committee chaired by the agency’s Director of Diversity, Equity, and Inclusion.
 This committee reviews research pertaining to both training and education of diversity topics as well as best practices for employment and retention of diverse staff.
 This committee reports to the Board during each Board meeting and disseminates their recommendations agency-wide for reference and application as appropriate.

 h.
 The majority of NPTC’s member sites provide regular diversity training for their employees.
 The other NPTC sites conduct periodic diversity training as well as informal discussions relating to diversity in their regular staff meetings and in supervisory or training activities.
 Information has been provided to these sites on various online trainings that are available to them to use.